Byte-A/LinkTransfer/README.md

 # LinkTransfer
 A way to transfer links
 # Setup
-Create a MySQL database called 'loginsystem', then paste in the sql data included in the files.
+Create a MySQL database called 'loginsystem', then paste in the sql data in loginsystem.sql in the files.
+Create a MySQL database called 'test', then paste in the sql data in test.sql in the files.